veronewra/320final/index.md

 ## Coming to Climate Conclusions

 Over thanksgiving break, I found myself having to repeatedly explain why climate change is an issue, and why its definitely caused by humans this time.
 While I think I made some convincing arguments, I really wished I had more good, data-proven visualizations to help get my point across.
 Having a transparent, reproducible graph is more convincing than just, "because the scientists say so".
-Thats why in preperation for winter break, I made a quick sample on how to handle arguments with a data-science approach.
+Thats why in preperation for winter break, I made a quick sample on how to handle arguments with a data science approach.
 I hope this walthrough can give readers ammunition in any climate change arguments that may arise this holiday season, but more importantly, I want readers to learn how to take raw data and draw conclusions themselves.

 Lets take this statement for example:
 "Earths climate has been changing throughout all of history, there are natural cycles that are thousands of years long.
 The warming we see now could be caused by things like earths orbit changing"